Optimal shrinkage-based portfolio selection in high dimensions: Introduction

 An important issue nowadays is, however, the asset allocation for large portfolios.
 The sample estimators work well only in the case when the number of assets $p$ is fixed and substantially smaller than the sample size $n$.
 This case is known as the standard asymptotics in statistics (see, \cite{lecam2000}).
 Under this asymptotics the traditional sample estimator is a consistent estimator for the EU portfolio.
 But what happens when the dimension $p$ and the sample size $n$ are comparable of size, say $p=900$ and $n=1000$?
 Technically, here we are in the situation when both the number of assets $p$ and the sample size $n$ tend to infinity.
 In the case when $p/n$ tends to some concentration ratio $c>0$ this asymptotics is known as high-dimensional asymptotics or ``Kolmogorov'' asymptotics (see, e.g., \cite{baisil2010}).
 If $c$ is close to one the sample covariance matrix tends to be close to a singular one and when $c>1$ it becomes singular.
-The sample estimator of the EU portfolio behaves badly in this case both from the theoretical and practical points of view (see, e.g., \cite{karoui2010}).
-The sample covariance matrix is very unstable and tends to under- or overestimate the true parameters for $c$ smaller but close to 1 (see, \cite{baishi2011}).
-For $c>1$ the inverse sample covariance does not exist and the portfolio cannot be constructed in the traditional way.
-Taking the above mentioned information into account the aim of the paper is to construct a feasible and simple shrinkage estimator of the EU portfolio which is optimal in an asymptotic sense and is additionally distribution-free.
-The estimator is developed using the fast growing branch of probability theory, namely random matrix theory.
-The main result of this theory is proved by \cite{marpas1967} and further extended under very general conditions by \cite{silverstein1995}.
-Now it is called Mar$\breve{\text{c}}$enko-Pastur equation.
-Its importance arises in many areas of science because it shows how the true covariance matrix and its sample estimator are connected asymptotically.
-Knowing this we can build suitable estimators for high-dimensional quantities which depend on $\bSigma_n$.
-In our case this refers to the shrinkage intensities.
-Note however, that the optimal shrinkage intensity depends again on the unknown characteristics of the asset returns.
-To overcome this problem we derive consistent estimators for specific functions (quadratic and bilinear forms) of the inverse sample covariance matrix and succeed to provide consistent estimators for the optimal shrinkage intensities.
+Thus it is very unstable and tends to under- or overestimate the true parameters for $c$ smaller but close to 1 (see, \cite{baishi2011}).
+As a result, the sample estimator of the EU portfolio behaves badly in this case both from the theoretical and practical points of view (see, e.g., \cite{karoui2010, RubioMestrePalomar2012}).
+For $c>1$ the inverse sample covariance matrix does not exist and the portfolio cannot be constructed in the traditional way.